sumeetpalsingh/sumeetpalsingh.github.io/_pages/vacancies.md

 The PhD student will be involved in [live-imaging intercellular signalling pathways in the thyroid gland](https://sumeetpalsingh.github.io/project/live-imaging), and for developing tools modulating cAMP signalling in thyroid follicular cells.
 The tool development would additional lead to new models of hypo- and hyperthyroid disease models.

+The PhD student is expected to:
+1. Read literature and keep up-to-date with the current knowledge in the field.
+2. Gain independence in planning, conduction and analysis of experiments.
+3. Generate publication quality figures for presentations, manuscripts and grant applications.
+4. Draft manuscripts for publication.
+5. She/he will be required to attend institute seminars, encouraged to participate in after-hours social events and take part in retreats.
+6. She/he will be encouraged to undertake skill-development courses (particularly bioinformatics skills) in the university or online (such as Coursera)

+Requirements:
+1. Diplomas and degrees equivalent to a European Union Master's degree, which includes project work summarized in a written “small thesis”
+2. Three referees willing to provide letter of recommendations
+3. Excellent knowledge of English
+4. Excellent interpersonal and organisational skills

+Kindly submit your CV with the contact information for three referees and a letter of motivation by email to sumeetpalsingh@gmail.com.

 [1]:{{ site.url }}/vacancy/PhD.pdf

 ---